datagrok-ai/public/help/develop/admin/deploy/deploy-docker-swarm.md

 ## Preparations

-1. Activate docker swarm mode on yours manager node:
+1. Activate docker swarm mode on your manager node:

    ```shell
    docker swarm init
    ```

-   The shell will print token for adding worker nodes something like that:
+   The shell will print a token for adding worker nodes something like that:

    ```shell
    docker swarm join \